ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 * Transport System: A component consisting of all objects and protocol instances used internally to a system or library to implement the functionality needed to provide a transport service across a network, as required by the abstract interface.

-* Path: Represents an available set of properties that a local endpoint can use to communicate with a remote endpoint, such as routes, addresses, and physical and virtual network interfaces.
+* Path: Represents an available set of properties that a local endpoint can use to communicate with a Remote Endpoint, such as routes, addresses, and physical and virtual network interfaces.

 * Protocol Instance: A single instance of one protocol, including any state necessary to establish connectivity or send and receive Messages.